 Hey, I’m Mark.
 I’m glad I’ve found you.

 My parents tell me that at the age of 7 I declared I was going to become an accountant.
-I was either psychic or had no imagination, as 17 years later I qualified as a chartered accountant.
-From my very first day in the real world, I started to develop some Excel skills and it has all continued from there.
+I was either psychic or had no imagination, as 17 years later I became an accountant.
+From my very first day in the working world, I started to develop some Excel skills and it has all continued from there.

 Over the last 20 years or so, I’ve encountered countless problems in Excel.
 Some of them were solved by learning from work colleagues, some by pure trial and error and others by using internet resources.
 I would love nothing more than for us to sit down together and work through some Excel problems (probably involving some element of trial and error).
 But since that’s not an option, here is my internet resource, which is hopefully the next best thing.